iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/visualize-and-compare.md

 2. Image files in JPEG, GIF, or PNG format.
 These images will be displayed as-is in Iterative Studio.

-To open the `Plots` pane and display plots, select one or more experiments and click on the `Show plots` button.
+To open the `Plots` pane and display plots, toggle the plots icon for one or more experiments and click on the `Plots` button.

 ### Live plots